Rome Statute

 The Rome Statute of the International Criminal Court is the treaty that established the International Criminal Court (ICC).
 It was adopted at a diplomatic conference in Rome, Italy on 17 July 1998 and it entered into force on 1 July 2002.
-As of November 2019, 123 states are party to the statute.
+As of January 2025, 125 states are party to the statute.
 Among other things, it establishes court function, jurisdiction and structure.

 The Rome Statute established four core international crimes: genocide, crimes against humanity, war crimes, and the crime of aggression.
-Those crimes "shall not be subject to any statute of limitations".
-Under the Rome Statute, the ICC can only investigate and prosecute the four core international crimes in situations where states are "unable" or "unwilling" to do so themselves; the jurisdiction of the court is complementary to jurisdictions of domestic courts.
-The court has jurisdiction over crimes only if they are committed in the territory of a state party or if they are committed by a national of a state party; an exception to this rule is that the ICC may also have jurisdiction over crimes if its jurisdiction is authorized by the United Nations Security Council.
+Those crimes "shall not be subject to any statute of limitations."
+Under the Rome Statute, the ICC can only investigate and prosecute the four core international crimes in situations where states are "unable" or "unwilling" to do so themselves.
+The provisions on the crime of aggression did not take effect until after it was defined at the 2010 Kampala Conference.

+The jurisdiction of the ICC is complementary to jurisdictions of domestic courts.
+The Court has jurisdiction over crimes only if they are committed in the territory of, by a national of, or on a vessel registered under a state party or a non-party that has accepted the jurisdiction of the Court; or if the United Nations Security Council makes a referral.

 Purpose

-The Rome Statute established four core international crimes: (I) Genocide, (II) Crimes against humanity, (III) War crimes, and (IV) Crime of aggression.
+The Rome Statute established four core international crimes: (I) Genocide, (II) Crimes against humanity, (III) War crimes, and the (IV) Crime of aggression.
 Following years of negotiation, aimed at establishing a permanent international tribunal to prosecute individuals accused of genocide and other serious international crimes, such as crimes against humanity, war crimes and crimes of aggression, the United Nations General Assembly convened a five-week diplomatic conference in Rome in June 1998 "to finalize and adopt a convention on the establishment of an international criminal court".